wxwilcke/gladoss/docker/README.md

 # GLADoSS Docker Image

 The latest version of GLADoSS can be deployed via Docker, by building and then running an image using the files provided in this directory.
-Hereto, clone or download these files to a local directory and execute the following command:
+Hereto, clone or download these files to a local directory and execute the following commands:

+    # docker build --build-arg UID=$(id -u) --build-arg GID=$(id -g) .

-    # docker-compose up gladoss
+    # docker-compose up -d gladoss

-The above command will build the image (if not already done so before) and start the application as a service.
+The above commands will build the image and start the application as a service.
 The `entrypoint.sh` file can be edited to customise the parameters with which the application will be run, whereas custom backup and logging locations can be set in the `compose.yaml` file.

 The following command can be used to stop the container: